gekkedev/youlikehitsbot/README.md

 # YouLikeHits Bot - Userscript for YouLikeHits
 ## Features
 #### Website Section
-* Automatic clicks on links
+* automatic clicks on links
-* closing of opened tabs if their points were awarded
+* closing of opened tabs if their points were successfully awarded
-* automatic reloading in various cases e.g. all links were clicked, internal server error, etc.
+* automatic reloading in various cases e.g. all links were clicked, internal server error, link ran out of points etc.

+#### YouTube View Section
+* captcha solving (applicable to further sections)
+* automatic clicks on the "view" button

 **Disclaimer: Usage of this inofficial script does eventually not violate the Terms of Service(T.O.S.) of *YouLikeHits.com*, but it may at any given time if the T.O.S. are updated.
-There is no liability or warranty for the functionality or security of this script.
+There is neither any warranty for the functionality of this script nor any liability for a certain level of security.
 Use it at your own risk.**

 ## Installation
 1. Google Chrome: Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or [Violentmonkey](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag).